ValenLebepe/from-spreadsheets-to-SQL-database-modernizing-a-growing-company/README.md

 To automate tasks and prepare for future analytics of the data, the following were created:

 - **Stored Procedures:** These helped in storing long queries in short queries such that even people who don't have much SQL knowledge can query the database.
 The stored porcedure that i created, one was to track monthly sales and revenue and the second procedure tracked the performance of the companies chat representatives.
-      The SQL scipt used to create the procedures is the `Procedures.sql` script [**(View Script)**](https://github.com/ValenLebepe/from-spreadsheets-to-SQL-database-modernizing-a-growing-company/blob/main/SQL%20scripts/Procedures.sql)
-      The `CREATE PROCEDURE` statement was used to create these erocedure, shown in the screenshots below
+      The `CREATE PROCEDURE` statement was used to create these erocedure, and the query is detailed on the SQL scriptt `Procedures.sql` script [**(View Script)**](https://github.com/ValenLebepe/from-spreadsheets-to-SQL-database-modernizing-a-growing-company/blob/main/SQL%20scripts/Procedures.sql),a section of the script query shown in the screenshots below:

   <div align="center">
   <img src="https://github.com/ValenLebepe/from-spreadsheets-to-SQL-database-modernizing-a-growing-company/blob/main/SQL%20Scripts%20Screenshorts/Creating%20Procedure.png" alt="Creating Procedure Query Screenshot">